 You can choose to register for VAT if your turnover is less than £85,000 (‘voluntary registration’).

-You must pay HMRC any VAT you owe from the date they register you.
+You must pay HM Revenue and Customs (HMRC) any VAT you owe from the date they register you.

 If everything you sell is exempt from VAT, you do not have to register for VAT.